athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Class Features/Integrated Gauntlet.md

-**One-Handed Weapon Only; Can't Have the Two-Hand Trait**

-* * *

 Combining your weapon with a gauntlet, you make it so you can quickly switch between attacking with your weapon and tinkering using your hands.
 Your innovation gains the free-hand trait.
+This cannot be used with weapons that have the two-hand or fatal aim traits.

 *Source: Pathfinder Guns & Gears*
 *OGL*